Hanna Kanapatskaya: 2020 presidential election

-On 20 May 2020, she self nominated herself as an independent candidate as she decided to stand as an independent candidate following a fallout with United Civic Party in 2019.
+On 20 May 2020, she self-nominated as an independent candidate as she decided to stand as an independent candidate following a fallout with United Civic Party in 2019.
 She also initially attempted to become a main single candidate from the opposition but her candidacy claim was rejected by other primaries.
 She applied for the registration on 12 May 2020.

 On 10 June 2020, she claimed that she had received a total of 100,000 signatures as submissions to the Central Election Commission of Belarus and became the fourth candidate to receive 100,000 signatures and eventually became eligible to contest at the election.
 She also refused to take part in television debates prior to the election and during an interview in July 2020, she claimed that apart from President Alexander Lukashenko, other candidates were relatively weak and insisted that Lukashenko is the only major rival.
 She also revealed that she decided to run for presidency by claiming that people of Belarus have lost trust and confidence on Lukashenko's dictator rule for 26 years.

 On 10 August 2020, the election results were released and Hanna clinched third place among the candidates with a total valid vote count of 1.68%.
+Kanapatskaya submitted a case to the country's Supreme Court, citing gross electoral violations, but the case was rejected.
+After the elections, Kanapatskaya announced a plan to create the National Democratic Party of Belarus, but it is unclear if it was implemented.

+Later career

+In February 2021, Kanapatskaya was selected to participate in the All-Belarusian People's Assembly as a representative of "the constructive opposition", as claimed by the Telegram channel of the Assembly.
+Siarhei Cherachen and Ihar Barysaǔ, two opposition social democratic politicians, were reportedly also invited, but they denied that they would participate.
+When Kanapatskaya was given a chance to speak at the assembly, the live TV broadcast was abruptly cut short a few moments into her speech.
+She publicly announced that she "recognized the victory" of Lukashenko in the elections, but urged to suspend any constitutional amendment proposal until after elections are held, roll back closer integration with Russia, pleaded against the ban on "national symbols" (e.g. the White-red-white flag) and for changing the measures enacted against political detainees to not include detention.

+Kanapatskaya ran in the 2025 Belarusian presidential election and presented herself as the "only democratic alternative to Lukashenko" and pledged for the release of political prisoners while warning supporters against "excessive initiative".
+She added "I do not fight with police officers because it is a crime.
+But that doesn't mean I support the policies of the current leadership of the country."